 5. Heavy emphasis on video and audio content.

 In case you didn’t already know, video content is king right now.
 Even the internet juggernaut Instagram has completely shifted the focus away from photography and doubled down on videos, specifically Reels.

 This transition comes on the shoulders of rising internet speed and more access to social media platforms.
-As such, brands who want to win now and into the future should be looking for ways to craft compelling video content that stops scrollers in their tracks.
+As such, brands who want to win now and into the future should be looking for ways to craft compelling video content that stops scrollers in their tracks (this can be video content that is native to particular platforms, or video content re-purposed for other ends, such as video invitations).
 And guess who can help you make that content?
 You guessed it, influencers.